wp-plugins/ban-hammer/readme.txt

 Also credits to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.

 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!

+= 1.1 =
+**In Progress**

+* This is the version in dev, and is going to, hopefully, list all users marked by StopForumSpam as spammers, if you're using that option (and not if not).
+Use at your own peril.

 =  1.0 =
 **03 May, 2009**